WRAPUP 6-'Enemy of mankind': Coronavirus deaths top SARS as China returns to work

 The latest patients outside China include a group of British nationals staying in a mountain village in Haute-Savoie in the Alps, French health officials said, raising fears of further infections at a busy period in the ski season.
 A British man who contracted the virus while attending a conference in Singapore may have infected seven other people when he stopped off at a chalet in the French village on his way home, health experts said.
 Those infected include a British man diagnosed in Spain and a Briton found to have the disease in the UK, both of whom appeared to have been part of the chalet group.

-'WHY ARE WE GOING BACK TO WORK?'
-As millions of Chinese prepared to go back to work, the public dismay and mistrust of official numbers were evident on Weibo, China's equivalent of Twitter.
+As millions of Chinese prepared to go back to work, the public dismay and mistrust of official numbers was evident on Weibo, China's equivalent of Twitter.

 "What's even more frustrating is that these are only the 'official' data," said one user.
 "We all know we can't purchase masks anywhere, why are we still going back to work?" said a second.